40tude/py-flashcards/md_buffer/md_buffer_done/04_fs_big_data.md

 Answer  : Spark Context

-Question : BIG-DATA - Introduction to PySpark - What is an RDD in Apache Spark?
+Question : BIG-DATA - Introduction to PySpark - What is an RDD (Resilient Distributed Dataset) in Apache Spark?
 Answer  : A collection of objects